gaehlerm/SoftwareEngineering/README.md

 Every programming language has one docstring tool.
 For python it’s sphynx, for C++ it’s doxygen.

-# 31. design WIP
+# 31. Domain Driven Design

 This chapter is highly influenced by Eric Evans book Domain-Driven Design.
 The book covers mostly conceptual topics like the domain model.
 This, along with the “Ubiquitous language” (Evans) it forms the heart of that book and this chapter.

 ## Ubiquitous Language

 There are very few topics that are described mathematically.
 Most notably finance, physics and engineering.
 Most other topics are described by the natural language.
-This is a huge issue as it is hard to implement such a topic.
+This is a huge issue as it is hard to bake such a topic into code.
 It takes a lot of effort to understand the topic well enough to be able to implement it reasonably well.
 Especially it takes a lot of talking to domain experts about the topic.
-Only through these discussions you can learn how the model really works.
-Thereby it is of utmost importance to use the same language as the domain experts as the development team uses among each other.
+Only through these discussions you can learn how their model is built up.
+It is of utmost importance that the development teams learns the language used by the domain experts use among each other.
 A domain expert has to be able to follow the general discussions between developers.
 He has to be able to tell when something is off as there is something that doesn’t make sense to him.
+For instance if the developers mix up the usage of atoms and molucules in a chemistry simulation.
 This common language between developers and domain experts was named “Ubiquitous language” by Eric Evans.

 Developing this Ubiquitous language is of utmost importance for the whole project.
 Only a well-developed shared language between the developers and the domain experts allows high level discussions about the domain.
 It takes a lot of effort to develop such a language.
 Developers and domain experts have to remain continuously in touch and keep refining the use of their language and improve the model that is based on this language.
 Play around with this language.
 Try to change the words.
 Try to build new phrases.
 This is an important part of the ubiquitous language.
 You have to develop the language like children learn to speak a natural language.
 Find easier, better, ways to say what you want to say.
 Use the insight gained this way to improve the domain-model.

-## Domain model
+## Describing a model

 The domain-model is a high-level concept which has to be described.
 This can be done in several different ways.
 The most obvious description are UML diagrams.
 These are commonly used to show the relationship between different classes.
 However, UML diagrams are not always the ideal choice for describing code.
 UML has several deficiencies.

 First, it supports only a somewhat limited amount of interactions between classes or class instances.
 There are frequently better ways to describe code than a class diagram.
 Maybe a piece of text will do, or a diagram that shows some temporal dependency of some process.
 It does not really matter how you represent the domain-model, as long as you understand it.

 Second, one should always consider that UML diagrams should remain small.
-There are development teams that printed out their whole code base as an UML diagram, but this is pretty useless.
+There are development teams that printed out their whole code base as a UML diagram, but this is pretty useless.
 There are way too many objects with interactions between each other as if this graph could be useful.
 There were attempts to create a UML like programming language and they all failed for a reason.
 Graphical programming simply isn’t any better than textual programming.
-Furthermore, a lot of information got lost during the creation of the diagram.
+Furthermore, a lot of information will get lost during the creation of the diagram.
 UML is not a complete programming language and it will never be.
 Keep UML diagrams small.

+Instead you can use any kind of document you like.
+Frequently it is better to create some sort of temporal order that describes a process than a class diagram.
+Or you create a diagram with class objects.
+After all it's called Object Oriented programming, not Class Oriented programming.

 As with all documents, the documentation of the domain core should be either kept up to date or archived.
 There is the danger that the documentation and the code diverge over time.
+Documentation has similar drawbacks as described in the chapter on comments.
+It takes a lot of efforts to keep a documentation up to date.

+## Implementing a Model

 There are cases where you can’t implement a model you developed.
 It would be simply too complex.
 This is a clear sign that your model is not optimal.
-In theory the complexity of the domain-model should not exceed the complexity of the problem it tries to implement.
+A domain expert is able to explain it, so you should be able to implement it.
+In theory, the complexity of the domain-model should not exceed the complexity of the problem it tries to implement.
 This is the optimal case where a developer can explain the code to the domain expert and they would simply talk about the very same thing.
 In this case, the development of the code would feel very easy as everything just falls into place.

 In reality, finding this optimal model is a really hard process.
 Most likely you’ll end up in an iterative loop switching between coding and modeling until you have a breakthrough when you suddenly realize how the optimal model should look like.

-The code and model always have to stay in sync. # what else to say here?

-Decouple the domain-model code from the other code.
+Decouple the domain-model code from your other code.
 This is important to keep the domain code clean and slim.
 Violating this rule would also be a violation of the SRP as the domain-model is located on a different abstraction level than, say, the database code.
+The domain model contains the actual conceptual complexity of the final software and thus it should not be cluttered with non-model related things.

 ## Maintaining the model WIP